adamsorbie/Microbiome-Gut-Brain-axis-course-2025/README.md

 ### Before we begin

-**Note that everything below is subject to change before the course begins on 25/07/24, please install the necessar R packages on the day of the course.
+**Note that everything below is subject to change before the course begins on 04/07/25, please install the necessary R packages before the day of the course if possible.

 Download the course content and extract the folder.